 In this post, we get into the intricacies of wooden rabbit hutches, and we feature some of the best wood for rabbit hutches.
 We also point out which wood you should NOT use for a hutch.
 And finally, we provide you with some guidance on how to go about designing one of the most satisfying projects – building a rabbit hutch.

 Woods Not to Use for Rabbit Hutches

 Be wary of the wood you choose for making a rabbit hutch.
 Rabbits are delicate creatures and can easily get affected by the chemicals used to treat the wood or even the natural resin within it.
 Here are some woods that you should not use:

 Cedar in any form should be kept away from rabbits.
 Sometimes, people use cedar shavings for rabbit litter.
 But studies have confirmed that prolonged exposure to cedar shavings affected the normal functioning of the liver in rabbits.
 Scientists believe that the primary reason for the toxicity in cedar comes from the phenols that it produces.
+While these warnings are referring to loose cedar bedding, rabbits will likely try to chew wooden parts of the hutch so it’s best to avoid cedar altogether.

 Medium-Density Fiberboard (MDF)